aakashb87/nr-sample-app/README.md

 - azure-app-service
 ---

+## Follow the QUICKSTART guide to deploy the sample app with PGSQL DB

 # Python Flask sample for Azure App Service (Linux)

 This is a minimal Flask app that can be deployed to Azure App Service on Linux.